-DHS is almost the first brand that every Chinese person knows when they are exposed to the sport of table tennis.
+The DHS is almost the first brand that every Chinese person knows when exposed to the sport of table tennis.
 It is the top brand of Chinese table tennis bat.

 DHS table tennis has been involved in the supply of equipment for many international tournaments.
-Since the 4th Olympic Table Tennis Competition in 2000, DHS has been the designated equipment supplier for the game.
+Since the 4th Olympic Table Tennis Competition in 2000, the DHS has been the game’s designated equipment supplier.

 Some world top Chinese table tennis players are the spokesmen for Double Happiness.
-Double Happiness table tennis bats range from blade to rubber, from entry level to high level, with a wide range of suitable products and equipment for people to play table tennis.
-And the good thing is that all these are available at very affordable price.
+Double Happiness table tennis bats range from blade to rubber, from entry-level to a high level, with a wide range of suitable products and equipment for people to play table tennis.
+And the good thing is that all these are available at a very affordable price.

-The company is located in Chicago of the United States and can be said is the leading table tennis equipment producer in America.
+The company is located in Chicago of the United States and can be said to be the leading table tennis equipment producer in America.
 As a partner of ESPN, Killerspin works to promote table tennis television programming.
 They make equipment for players at all levels.

-Sportcraft is a New York based company that has been in business since 1926.
+Sportcraft is a New York-based company that has been in business since 1926.
 They make a variety of game tables and sports equipment.
-Their table tennis line is not as complete as the others, but their products are a good value for beginners and intermediate players.
+Their table tennis line is not as complete as the others, but their products are suitable for beginners and intermediate players.

-The Swedish company Stiga makes a wide variety of table tennis tables and accessories for the beginner on up to the professional.
-They offer decent equipment at a good value for beginners and intermediate players, as well as the top of the line equipment for professionals.
+The Swedish company Stiga makes a wide variety of table tennis tables and accessories for the beginner up to the professional.
+They offer decent equipment at a good value for beginners and intermediate players and the top line equipment for professionals.

 TIBHAR was founded in Germany in 1969.
-It is a global high-quality table tennis product brand and is one of the most prestigious brands in table tennis.
+It is a global high-quality table tennis product brand and one of the most prestigious tables tennis brands.

-The company is the major sponsor for numerous table tennis national teams, associations and athletes.
+The company is the primary sponsor for numerous table tennis national teams, associations, and athletes.

-After his death in 1978, the company still uses the name “TIBHAR”.
+After he died in 1978, the company still uses the name “TIBHAR”.
 Today TIBHAR has developed and become a renowned brand for many players.
 It is a synonym for high-quality table tennis products worldwide.

 Yasaka is famous for its shakehand blade.
-The blades are known for their good control and great feel.
-The former male single world champion Ma Lin is using Yasaka YEO.
+The blades are known for their excellent control and great feel.
+The former male single world champion Ma Lin uses the Yasaka YEO.

-So, if you are a table tennis fan for shakehand blade, and you do not so price conscious, then Yasaka is the blade that very worth for you to consider.
+If you are a table tennis fan of shakehand blade, and you are not price-conscious, then Yasaka is a blade that is worth considering.

-In addition, Yasaka’s high-end rubber is also excellent.
-The rubbers that released by Yasaka are generally flexible, fast, and tacky.
+Besides, Yasaka’s high-end rubber is also excellent.
+They are flexible, fast, and tacky.
 They are the best rubber choices for many table tennis professional players to be used as their backhand rubber.

 729 is the earliest enterprise in China to develop rubber for table tennis rackets.

-In 1972, it developed China’s first viscous rubber with the perfect combination of “elasticity” and “friction”, called the Friendship 729.
+In 1972, China’s first viscous rubber was developed with the perfect combination of “elasticity” and “friction,” called the Friendship 729.
 729 has since embarked on a glorious historical stage.

-With this advantage, 729 has achieved many glorious careers of the older generation of table tennis stars, such as Deng Yaping, Wang Nan, Liu Guoliang and so on.
+With this advantage, 729 has achieved many glorious careers of the older generation of table tennis stars, such as Deng Yaping, Wang Nan, Liu Guoliang, etc.

-Today’s 729 table tennis brand is not as famous as last time.
-The company is now focused on the low-end market.
+Today’s 729 table tennis brand is not as famous.
+The company focuses on the low-end market.
 The price of the equipment offered by the company is low.
 The performance is enough to meet the needs of junior table tennis enthusiasts.

-The company is founded in 1986.
+The company was founded in 1986.
 It is a company owned by the China Sporting Goods Federation and the China Table Tennis Association Equipment Committee.

 The company has always insisted on taking the popular route to make the equipment.
-The workmanship is quite satisfactory and the cost is always reasonable.
+The workmanship is entirely satisfactory, and the cost is always reasonable.

-The Yinhei table tennis racket is an “enlightenment racket” for many table tennis enthusiasts who use to gradually improve their playing skill.
+The Yinhei table tennis racket is an “enlightenment racket” for many table tennis enthusiasts who gradually improve their playing skills.

-It is very helpful to the basic skills of the players.
-So if you have a strong interest in table tennis and want to improve the level of your skill, but are sensitive to the price you need to pay for a racket, then a pre-made Yinhei table tennis bat will be the best choice for you.
+It is beneficial to the skills of the players.
+So if you have a strong interest in table tennis and want to improve your skill level, but are sensitive to the price you need to pay for a racket, then a pre-made Yinhei table tennis bat will be the best choice for you.